3 Effective Home Treatments for Removing Tartar from Your Teeth

 A timely intervention from a professional can stop small problems from turning into big complications in the long run.
-However, there are also natural solutions available that can minimize the impact of tartar.
+But there are also natural solutions out there that can help you minimize the impact of tartar.

-Below, we’d like to go over the symptoms and 3 treatments that you can use at home as a supplementary routine to combat it.
+Below, we’re going to go over the symptoms of tartar build-up and 3 treatments that you can do at home as one part of your battle against it.

 What is dental tartar?

-Tartar is a yellowish substance formed by bacteria, food residue and mineral salts.
-Little by little, they build up on the surface of teeth.
+Tartar is a yellowish substance formed by bacteria, food residue, and mineral salts.
+Little by little, it builds up on the surface of teeth.

-It’s a hard layer with rough texture that allows stains to form when eating certain foods because it deteriorates enamel.
+It’s a hard layer with rough texture that allows stains to form when you eat certain foods because it deteriorates enamel.

-In fact, tartar is frequently related to the development of the following:
+In fact, tartar is frequently related to the development of some of the following issues: